davelarde/Employee-tracker-D/README.md

 * Before that you will need to run the schema.sql and seeds.sql to get the values.
 * Answer all questions!
 * After Answering all questions,you will see the data displayed.
-* To see it, right click in the markdown file and click on preview

 * Enjoy!
 ## Demo
 Please find below a quick video on how this app works.
 After this video, I suggest you to get .mp4 extension to watch it.